-- 9.1 Describe the following: - (a) existing and proposed land uses and infrastructure, in and around the project area that may be impacted by the project including numbers of private properties, Aboriginal and Torres Strait Islander land and cultural practice areas, protected areas, State leasehold land, reserves, unallocated state land, legally secured offset areas, state forest, watercourses/waterways (including stream order information), easements and road reserves.
-This should be supported by maps with lot/plan descriptions - (b) identify townships and urban areas located near the project area - (c) visual amenity, including landscape features, panoramas and views that have, or could be expected to have value to the community in and around the project area - (d) any tenures (resource tenures, national park, state forest etc) overlying and adjacent to the project area - (e) Great Barrier Reef marine park and Great Barrier Reef World Heritage Area zoning adjacent to the project area - (f) identify all regional and land use plans, local planning instruments, and overlays relevant to the project - (g) provisions of the local planning instruments and assessment benchmarks for necessary development approvals for the project - (h) State Development Assessment Provisions (SDAP) codes8 relevant to the project (including those exempt due to coordinated project status) - (i) any known or potential sources of contaminated land, including any area which has been or is being used for a 'Notifiable Activity' as listed in Schedule 3 of the Environmental Protection Act 1994 (EP Act), is potentially contaminated, or is on the Environmental Management Register or Contaminated Land Register - (j) design and locational factors influencing the selection of the project components and the project area. - 9.2 Describe and map the extent of any known agriculture, mining and exploration activities, timber or quarry material, including, but not limited to: - (a) mineral exploration permits and applications for mineral exploration permits - (b) mining leases and applications for mining leases, including access arrangements - (c) findings of the Agricultural Land Audit and AgTrends Spatial web mapping app9 - (d) stock route network
+9.1 Describe the following:

+- (a) existing and proposed land uses and infrastructure, in and around the project area that may be impacted by the project including numbers of private properties, Traditional Custodians land and cultural practice areas, protected areas, State leasehold land, reserves, unallocated state land, legally secured offset areas, state forest, watercourses/waterways (including stream order information), easements and road reserves.
+This should be supported by maps with lot/plan descriptions - (b) identify townships and urban areas located near the project area - (c) visual amenity, including landscape features, panoramas and views that have, or could be expected to have value to the community in and around the project area - (d) any tenures (resource tenures, national park, state forest etc) overlying and adjacent to the project area - (e) GBRMP and Great Barrier Reef World Heritage Area (GBRWHA) zoning adjacent to the project area - (f) identify all regional and land use plans, local planning instruments, and overlays relevant to the project

+- (g) provisions of the local planning instruments and assessment benchmarks for necessary development approvals for the project - (h) State Development Assessment Provisions (SDAP) codes8 relevant to the project (including those exempt due to coordinated project status) - (i) any known or potential sources of contaminated land, including any area which has been or is being used for a 'Notifiable Activity' as listed in Schedule 3 of the Environmental Protection Act 1994 (EP Act), is potentially contaminated, or is on the Environmental Management Register or Contaminated Land Register - (j) design and locational factors influencing the selection of the project components and the project area. - 9.2 Describe and map the extent of any known agriculture, mining and exploration activities, timber or quarry material, including, but not limited to: - (a) mineral exploration permits and applications for mineral exploration permits - (b) mining leases and applications for mining leases, including access arrangements - (c) findings of the Agricultural Land Audit and AgTrends Spatial web mapping app9 - (d) stock route network - (e) agricultural land considered as a priority agricultural area and/or strategic cropping land, and any other matters identified in the Regional Planning Interests Act 2014 and Regional Planning Interests Regulation 2014.